WebQit/docs/webflo/docs/fundamentals/routing/README.md

 The above also demonstrates that the URLs `/` and `/index.html` would mean two different things where a route handler exists.

-+ While the URL `/` would be intercepted by the handler, the URL `/index.html` would be served as a static file.
++ While the URL `/` would terminate on the handler, the URL `/index.html` would flow through and fall to the `/public` directory and a static file is served.
 + If the request to `/` was made with an `Accept` header that matches `text/html`, Webflo will know to *render* the handler's response into the `index.html` file of the URL and return a rendered HTML response.
 Otherwise, Webflo will know to return the handler's response as-is - a JSON response.
 This is detailed in [Requests and Responses](../requests-and-responses),

 ## Route Handlers

+Route handlers are simple functions that are designed to handle incoming requests on an URL and return response data.
+The standard syntax for a route handler and their contextual parameters and return values are detailed in the [Route Handlers API](../../api/route-handlers) section; and it is all simple to reason about: route handlers use the `this.pathname` and `this.stepname` to know its place in the current URL, the `next.pathname` and `next.stepname` to ask about a forward flow, and the `next()` function to forward a request.

 ### Parameter Passing